Blog · Analysis · Last reviewed June 16, 2026

 This is why the fingerprint is more unsettling than the cookie.
 A cookie can be blocked, cleared, inspected, scoped, and argued about in law.
 Fingerprinting is closer to recognition by silhouette.
 The browser enters the room, and the room notices its shape.

 Peter Eckersley's 2010 Panopticlick paper showed the basic danger early.
 EFF collected fingerprints from 470,161 browsers that visited its test site.
-In that privacy-conscious sample, 83.6% of browsers had an instantaneously unique fingerprint.
+In that privacy-aware sample, 83.6% of browsers had an instantaneously unique fingerprint.
 Among browsers with Flash or Java enabled, 94.2% were unique.
 The paper also found that fingerprints could change, but a simple heuristic could often link the changed fingerprint back to the earlier one.

 The exact plug-ins and browser defaults have changed since then.
 Flash is gone from ordinary web life, and modern browsers restrict many old surfaces.
 But the structure remains.
 A browser must reveal enough about itself for pages to render, scripts to run, media to play, devices to connect, payments to work, fraud systems to operate, and accessibility features to function.
 Every useful surface can become an identifying surface.